 The incidence of STEMI has decreased since 2003, while the incidence of NSTEMI has increased [2].
-STEMI continues to be less prevalent than NSTEMI, accounting for 39% of MIs [23].
-However, STEMI is more common than NSTEMI among younger patients, with a rate of nearly 30% among patients younger than 55 years of age and 30% among patients 55 to 64 years of age [28].
-STEMI is also more common among some racial/ethnic groups; for example, STEMI accounted for a slightly higher proportion of the MIs among White, Asian, and Hispanic/Latino individuals (Table 2) [28].
+STEMI continues to be less prevalent than NSTEMI, accounting for 39% of MIs [28].
+However, STEMI is more common than NSTEMI among younger patients, with a rate of nearly 30% among patients younger than 55 years of age and 30% among patients 55 to 64 years of age [27].
+STEMI is also more common among some racial/ethnic groups; for example, STEMI accounted for the highest proportion (86%) of the MIs among White individuals (Table 2) [27].

-As noted, CHD-related mortality rates continue to decrease; the annual rate decreased 27.9% from 2008 to 2018, and the actual number of deaths decreased approximately 9.8% during that time [23].
-Heart disease is still the overall leading cause of death in the United States and represents a similar proportion of all deaths for men and women (24.3% vs. 21.8%) [24].
-CHD-related mortality varies by age, with CHD accounting for 11.5% of all deaths among people 45 to 54 years of age, approximately 24.5% of all deaths among people 65 to 74 years of age, and approximately 21.5% of all deaths among people 85 years of age and older [24].
-CHD-related mortality is higher among men than women across all age groups, except among those 85 years of age and older where the mortality rate is higher among women [24].
+As noted, CHD-related mortality rates continue to decrease; the annual rate decreased 15.0% from 2011 to 2021, while the actual number of deaths remained stable (decreased approximately 0.05%) during that time [23].
+Heart disease is still the overall leading cause of death in the United States and represents a similar proportion of all deaths for men and women (20.9% vs. 19.1%) [24].
+CHD-related mortality varies by age, with CHD accounting for 17.8% of all deaths among people 45 to 64 years of age, approximately 22.2% of all deaths among people 65 to 74 years of age, and approximately 25.9% of all deaths among people 85 years of age and older [24].
+CHD-related mortality is higher among men than women across all age groups [24].

-With regard to race, CHD is the leading cause of death among all racial/ethnic populations (Table 3) [24].
+With regard to race (and not including deaths in 2021 attributed to COVID-19), CHD is the leading cause of death among all racial/ethnic populations (Table 3) [24].
 Heart disease is the leading cause of death among non-Hispanic White, non-Hispanic Black, and American Indian/Alaska Native populations, and the second leading cause of death in the non-Hispanic Asian/Pacific Islander and Hispanic populations.